Important Program Update

-Rebate amounts listed reflect a temporary increase due to current drought conditions and are only valid for projects that submit an application postmarked by December 31, 2015.
+Rebate amounts listed reflect a temporary increase due to current drought conditions and are subject to change.
 Projects must be completed within 90 days of Notice to Proceed date.

 * Rebate amounts subject to change.
 For current cost-sharing area information, please call the Water Conservation Hotline at (408) 630-2554.

-** Landscape Conversion Rebates over $50,000 will need to be approved on a case by case basis and proof of water savings may be required for applications postmarked by December 31, 2014.
-Applications postmarked between January 1, 2015 and December 31, 2015 will be held to a $50,000 per site cap.
+** Landscape Conversion Rebates over $50,000 will need to be approved on a case by case basis and proof of water savings may be required.
+Applications postmarked after January 1, 2015 will be held to a $50,000 per site cap.

 - Rebates are available for residents, businesses, or institutions located within Santa Clara County.